 MMI interviews are often more unpredictable and consist of a series of stations that assess your communication skills and your ability to deal with unexpected scenarios, amongst other skills.
 However, MMI interviews also include more traditional questions.

 The medical school journey finally comes to an end once you achieve your A-level results in August 2017.
-If you hopefully achieve the grades you need to meet your offer, as well as the non-academic conditions (such as a satisfactory DBS check), you will be accepted by your chosen university and you can finally fulfill your dream of studying Medicine!
+If you hopefully achieve the grades you need to meet your offer, as well as the non-academic conditions (such as a satisfactory DBS check), you will be accepted by your chosen university and you can finally fulfil your dream of studying Medicine!

 Uploaded by Maria on 27 July, 2016